bmutziu/instruqt-kubecon/track/12-bonus-deploy-operator-to-kubernetes/assignment.md

 Writing any code requires a lot of iteration and faster feedback is helpful.
 That is why you have been working with a local run command for the operator up until this point.
 This experience shows how the process of deploying to Kubernetes adds a lot of time.
 Both in the building and loading of the images and the creating of the pods.

 Despite this, the operator will need to run in Kubernetes in the long run.
-Using the `deploy` make command will allow you you to deploy and test your operator in a more realistic fashion.
+Using the `deploy` make command will allow you to deploy and test your operator in a more realistic fashion.
 For example, the permissions you added for working with deployments and services are not required to run the operator locally.
 You can test this by removing them and watching `make run` work while `make deploy` will see a failing operator.
 This is because locally the operator depends on your personal permissions.
 But in the cluster it can only use its own permissions and would have failed without the additional Role Based Access Control (RBAC) that comment provided.

 🧞‍♀️ Some magic with local clusters
 ==============